janko/janko.io/_posts/2020-12-21-adding-multifactor-authentication-in-rails-with-rodauth.md

 409761
 ```

-When the user with OTP set up logs in the next time, we want to redirect them
+When the user with OTP set up logs in the next time, we want them to be
-automatically to the OTP auth page, and generally require logged in users that
+automatically redirected to the OTP auth page.
+We can achieve this by requiring
-have MFA setup to authenticate with 2nd factor.
-This can be achieved with the
+logged in users that have MFA set up to authenticate with 2nd factor, and
-following configuration:
+tweaking the flash messages to make it feel like part of one signin:

 ```rb
 # app/misc/rodauth_app.rb